dshills/goauto/README.md

 	func NewShellTask(cmd string, args ...string) Tasker

-	st := NewShellTask("echo", "-n") // a Task that will echo the source file name
+	st := shelltask.NewShellTask("echo", "-n") // a Task that will echo the source file name

 NewGoPrjTask will produce a new Tasker that will call the go command in the directory of target file

 	func NewGoPrjTask(gocmd string, args ...string) Tasker

-	gt := NewGoPrjTask('build') // A fancy new task that will build a project
+	gt := gotask.NewGoPrjTask('build') // A fancy new task that will build a project

 #### TaskInfo
 Before diving into task building we need to introduce the TaskInfo struct.
 TaskInfo is passed between tasks as they run.